BBN-E/tac-kbp-eal/README.2016.md

  In the code you will occasionally see references to scoring document-level event arguments by assessment.
 This was done in 2014 and 2015 and the code has been kept for backwards compatibility.

- The head scoring is not necessary to successfully run scoring, but will give a better coverage of scores.
+ The heads are not necessary to successfully run scoring, but will give a better alignment to gold standard.
  It is recommended that any development system use the head scoring as it is what is run in the official evaluation.
 See [Using-CoreNLP](section regarding using CoreNLP).